 - Gross Profit: A higher gross profit most likely results in higher profit.
 A lower gross profit may result in a lower net profit or put pressure to reduce direct and indirect costs.

 - Variable Expenses: These are the expenses which go up when revenue is increasing.
-It includes salary for salespeople, Royalty fee, insurance and other costs related to salespeople, some of the office expenses, Credit Card fees etc. This is like good Cholesterol.
-Variable expenses are directly proportional to sales.
+It includes salary for salespeople, royalty fee, insurance and other costs related to salespeople, some of the office expenses, credit card fees, etc. Variable expenses are directly proportional to sales.
 Higher the sales, higher the direct expense.

 - Fixed Expenses or Overhead costs: These are the expenses which will always be there whether sales go up or down.
-They are fixed in nature and include Rent, Utilities, Leased equipment, management staff’s salary, Property tax, business insurance.
-This is like bad cholesterol you always want it low.
+They are fixed and include rent, utilities, leased equipment, management staff salary, property tax, business insurance.
 You should always figure out ways to keep your fixed expenses low to keep profitability high.

 Bottom-line, work hard to increase sales, keep COGS low, manage variable expenses in proportion to sale, keep fixed expenses low.
 It will result in high profit, which every business wants.